DmzAng/Dicoding-Event-App/README.md

-My Submission on Dicoding Android Fundamental
+**My Submission on Dicoding Android Fundamental**

+- Have a list of events
+- Have a list of completed events
+- Have a list of favourite events
+- Have a theme setting